-Accounting principles generally accepted in the United States of America require that management discussion and analysis and budgetary comparison on pages 5 through 11 and page 30 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that management discussion and analysis and budgetary comparison be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Management has omitted the management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 The information is the representation of management.
-I have reviewed such required supplementary information, and, based on my review, I am not aware of any material modifications that should be made to the information in order for it to be in accordance with accounting principles generally accepted in the United States of America.
+I have reviewed such required supplementary information, and, based on my review.
+I am not aware of any material modifications that should be made to the information in order for it to be in accordance with accounting principles generally accepted in the United States of America.
 I have not audited the information, and accordingly, I do not express an opinion, a conclusion, nor provide any form of assurance on it.